Shyan1943/p4/README.md

     ● US3.
 As an external user, I want to visit a good user interactive website, so that i feel it is a trustworthy website to fish information.
     ● US4.
 As an external user, I want to get the information easily within a particular domain, so that it save my memory & time.
     ● US5.
 As an external user (Traveller), I want to have more information or suggestion on certain product, so that I know whether should I buy it during travelling.
     ● US6.
-As an external user (Trader), I want to have more information or suggestion on how to handling certain DG product, so that I can deliver products safely to my customers.
+As an external user, I want to have a "any keyword" search engine, so that I can find the information easily.
     ● US7.
 As an external user, I want to share my experience, problem facing or any inquire about handling of DG product within the particular domain, so that I have a clear picture what to do next.
     ● US8.
 As an external user, I want to share my knowledge for those who needs by giving reviews, so that I can improve myself at the same time.
     ● US9.
 As an external user, I want my post or review can be updated or deleted anytime by myself, so that I can do any adjustment immediately.